Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 <img src="Images/pclabelconfigsadded.png" width="400"/>
 </p>

 The final piece of the label set-up workflow is to assign labels to the objects that are supposed to be detected by an eventual object-detection model, and add those labels to both of the label configurations we have created.
-As mentioned above, these objects are located at `Assets/Samples/Perception/0.5.0-preview.1/Tutorial Files/ Foreground Objects/Phase 1/Prefabs`.
+As mentioned above, these objects are located at `Assets/Samples/Perception/0.5.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs`.

 In Unity, Prefabs are essentially reusable GameObjects that are stored to disk, along with all their child GameObjects, components, and property values.
 Let's see what our sample prefabs include.